BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 description: "I recently built a Chrome extension using Facebook's React."
 ---

 If you're into client-side web development to any extent, you've probably heard of Facebook's [React](http://facebook.github.io/react/index.html) library (or maybe you've just been living under a rock).
 Recently, I was working on a Chrome extension, and decided to see how well React fit in to the development I was doing.
-(Spoiler: quite well.)
+(Spoiler alert: it fit in quite well.)
 This post is not meant to be a general overview of or a basic tutorial for React, but rather a brief survey of some of the interesting things I learned while building the application.

 The Extension
 =============

-For reference, the extension I built with React is called [Fast Tab Switcher](https://github.com/BinaryMuse/chrome-fast-tab-switcher), which I made for people who, like myself, don't seem to know how to close a tab.
+For reference, the extension I built with React is called [Fast Tab Switcher](https://github.com/BinaryMuse/chrome-fast-tab-switcher), which I made for people who, like myself, don't seem to know how to close browser tabs, and subsequently can't find the one they're looking for.
 The extension allows users to hit a keystroke and pop open a window that shows all their currently open tabs; users can then filter the tabs with a text box, and press enter to switch to the currently selected entry.
 All the code is available [on GitHub](https://github.com/BinaryMuse/chrome-fast-tab-switcher), and the extension can also be installed from [the Chrome Web Store](https://chrome.google.com/webstore/detail/fast-tab-switcher/jkhfenkikopkkpboaipgllclaaehgpjf).

 <a href='/images/fast-tab-switcher-ss.png' target='_blank'>
 <img src='/images/fast-tab-switcher-ss.png' style='max-width: 100%' alt='Screenshot'>